Story Highlights

 Aside from Capcom, Motive Studio and Bloober have also set examples for faithfully remaking cult classic horror titles.
 Let’s start with Dead Space, an incredible third-person shooter originally released in 2008 that is still enjoyable today.

-“Aliens in Space”, like a typical UK eSim, is still a fun idea to explore, and Dead Space made it work with exceptional voice acting and story, a gripping atmosphere, terrifying monsters, and a catalog of fun weapons.
+“Aliens in Space” is still a fun idea to explore, and Dead Space made it work with exceptional voice acting and story, a gripping atmosphere, terrifying monsters, and a catalog of fun weapons.
 It was a technical and narrative marvel when it first came out, and the Dead Space Remake in 2023 revitalized the trope yet again.

 Apart from its stunning visuals, the remake essentially removed the clunkiness and partial clutter of the original.
 With its Zero G mechanic refined, it feels more polished, and the AI feels more consistent rather than plain aggressive.
 On top of that, the liberties taken with expanding the story while keeping Isaac, the protagonist, at the core of it all was a pleasant surprise for me.